10 Ingenious Ways to Test Your Startup Idea Before Launching: Because You Can’t Just Ask Your Mom!

 The Bitcoin Analogy: the Unknown with Confidence

 Along the same lines, trying to spell out the concept of Bitcoin to a layman involves simplifying jargons and fine points down to accessible analogies, growing connections with the known to introduce the unknown progressively.
-With patience and toughness, the aim to make grandma envision the worth of this video ‘gold’ and its distributed nature becomes achievable.
+With patience and toughness, the aim to make grandma envision the worth of this virtual ‘gold’ and its decentralized nature becomes achievable.

 Sustaining a Startup: Moving Past the Idea